- What is Corporate Manslaughter?

 - the defendant is a qualifying organisation;

-- there was a relevant duty of care owed by the organisation to the deceased;
+- the organisation owed a relevant duty of care to the deceased;

-- there was a gross breach of that duty;
+- there was a gross breach of that duty by the organisation;

-- a substantial element of that breach was in the way those activities were managed or organised by senior management; and
+- the way in which its activities were managed or organised by its senior

-Section 1(2) states the offence applies to the following bodies:
+Section 1(2) states that the offence applies to the following types of organisation: